Analytical solutions for optimal photon absorption into inhomogeneous spin memories: One step, direct photon absorption

 If we consider a long enough interaction time $t$ such that $\operatorname{Re}[\kappa+w-\varpi'] (t-t_0)/4 \gg 1$, then $\Psi_c(t)\approx 0$ and the excitation probability of the spin ensemble is

-It is worth noting that the above integration can be analytically done, however it yields cumbersome formulas, which are not worth being presented.
+The above integration can be analytically done, however it yields cumbersome formulas, which are not worth being presented.

-The choice of $f(t)$ or indirectly the choice of the initial conditions of the external field results in a surprising effect, a larger ensemble-coupling constant $g_{\text{ens}}$ does not necessarily imply better excitation probabilities $P_s$ of the spin ensemble and for very large values of $g_{\text{ens}}$ the probability of storing the excitation is reduced to zero.
-This limiting case for high values of $g_{\text{ens}}$ from \eqref{eq:1stepfinalspin} yields $P_s=\kappa w/g^2_{\text{ens}}+O(1/g^3_{\text{ens}})$.
+The choice of $f(t)$ or indirectly the choice of the initial conditions of the external field results in the following effect: a larger ensemble-coupling constant $g_{\text{ens}}$ does not necessarily imply better probabilities $P_s$ of the spin ensemble.
 This is apparent from Fig. \ref{fig:onestep1}.
-The single-mode of the cavity can be perfectly excited at $g_{\text{ens}}=0$ and $P_s$ reaches its maximum after the cavity is empty and only for a given value of $g_{\text{ens}}$.
+When the cavity field becomes empty, the probability $P_s$ in \eqref{eq:1stepfinalspin} is always larger than the one in \eqref{eq:1stepspint0}, because the photon at $t=t_0$ leaks for later times into both the spin ensemble and the external field or gets lost inside the cavity.
+The single-mode of the cavity can be well excited at $g_{\text{ens}}=0$ and $P_s$ reaches its maximum after the cavity is empty and only for a given value of $g_{\text{ens}}$.
 This value is increased with the increase of $\kappa$.
 This repulsive character of the joint system of the cavity field and the spin ensemble is very different from the results obtained for the two-step protocol; see Fig. \ref{fig:twostep}.
 For comparison, we show the results for the exponential pulse for the one-step protocol in Fig. \ref{fig:onevstwo}.
-The one-step protocol performs better for low values of $g_{\text{ens}}$, but it requires longer times to reach better excitation probabilities of the spin ensemble.
+The one-step protocol performs better for low values of $g_{\text{ens}}$, but it requires longer times to reach better probabilities of the spin ensemble.
 For shorter protocols, a larger $\kappa$ is needed, but then the maximum of the probability is shifted towards larger values of $g_{\text{ens}}$.
 Whether a faster protocol or better absorption of the incoming photon is preferred, depends on the experimental setup and the planned further control of the spin ensemble, e.g., the application of $\pi$ pulses to refocus the spin dephasing.
 A reduced value of the inhomogeneous broadening $w$ shifts the maximum of $P_s$ towards smaller values of $g_{\text{ens}}$; see Fig. \ref{fig:onestep3D1}.
-This is not surprising, because larger $w$s mean more far-detuned spin transitions, which limit the storage of the photon in the spin ensemble.
+This is not surprising, because larger $w$ mean more far-detuned spin transitions, which limit the storage of the photon in the spin ensemble.